ndelrossi/ndelrossi.github.io/source/_posts/2015-01-20-using-capybara-with-rails-and-backbone.markdown

 <span style="color:red">Failure/Error: expect(page).to have content("Foo")<br>
 &nbsp;&nbsp;expected to find text "Foo" in ""</span>

+Capybara thinks there is nothing on the page because it has not loaded the backbone code.
 We can get this to work by doing a few simple things:

 <!--more-->